about the artist

 After nearly ten years in the newspaper photojournalism profession, she founded Summerland Photography, which offers several forms of photography, including wedding, portraiture, commercial, and editorial.

 Summers Russell’s work has been featured in the Seattle Times, the Spokesman Review, the Washington Post, the Boston Globe, the Miami Herald, MSNBC.com, USA Today, and People Magazine.
 Her six-year career with the Yakima Herald-Republic resulted in numerous national recognitions, including four consecutive first-place awards in portraiture from the Society of Professional Journalists, first place for a photography page from the Associated Press, and a first place national award for breaking news from the National Press Photographer’s Association.
-Recently she was named 2012 Photographer of the Year by the National Association of Professional Child Photographers.
+She was named 2012 Photographer of the Year by the National Association of Professional Child Photographers.

 She graduated from the University of Nebraska-Lincoln with a degree in journalism, and she has worked for newspapers in Nebraska, Wyoming, Colorado, and Washington.
 Currently she resides near the Tri-Cities in central Washington.
 Summers Russell lives with her husband, Shane, their son, Mason, and daughter Adelle.